-The course is structured around lecture Modules that cover the forest and natural resource issues and management and field labs that introduce you to the different species.
+The course is structured around lecture Modules that cover the technical details of dendrology and field labs that introduce you to the different species.
 About half of all the labs will be held off-campus in various locations so please make arrangements for transportation to the sites.
 Details about each off-campus lab will be given out prior to the lab so you have time to make arrangements.